Local-global principles for homogeneous spaces over some two-dimensional geometric global fields: A result on towers of torsors

 such that the composite $Z\to X$ is an $E$-torsor.
 Moreover, if $G$ is a torus, then $E$ is a torus as well. \end{thm}

-\begin{rem} One can find similar results in \cite[App.~A]{McFaddin et cie} and \cite[Lem.~2.13]{BD}, but none of these seemed to be general enough for our purposes.
+\begin{rem} One can find similar results in \cite[App.~A]{McFaddin et cie} and \cite[Lem.~2.13]{BD}, but none of these seems to be general enough for our purposes.
 We hope to generalize this result even further in the future. \end{rem}